 Get to know your lake structure.
 Points, inlets, holes, sunken islands, dams, submerged objects (manmade or natural) and reeds and weeds are all considered structure.
 You should always fish in and around structure.
 It's a simple formula.

 A sheer cliff or bank that goes straight down into deep water provides no structure, break line or gradual path to deeper water.
 So it doesn't attract fish.
 On the other hand, a cliff or bank that has an underwater shelf or slopes gradually toward deeper water does attract fish.
 Look for crumbled-off rock at the underwater base of sharp cliffs.
 Deep-water fish may be attracted to these rocks for food or spawning.

-Rocks are structure.
+Rocks are often some of the best fishing places.
 They provide fish with shelter (cover), food and a possible place to mate.
 Remember, always fish structure.
-If the rocks are in deeper water or on the edge of deeper water, they provide an even better place to fish.
+If the rocks are in deeper water or on the edge of deeper water, they provide an even better place for lake and pond fishing.
 Just be careful not to snag your bait.

 Points with Break Lines

 A point extends out from the shoreline and slopes gradually down and into deeper water.
 It is a good place to fish.
 But a point with a quick drop-off or one that doesn't extend into deeper water isn't a good fishing place.

 Drift Lines and Wind